adamkoziol/peppers/docs/gatherers_gold.md

   - Water immediately after planting, then regularly throughout the season.
 Aim for a total of 1-2 inches per week (more when it's hotter).

+### Harvesting

+When the fruit is large and firm it is ready to pick.

 #### Notes

 - **Soil should have abundant phosphorus and calcium**, so add lime and compost to the bed at least three weeks prior to transplanting